Astronauts Studying Vision, Genetic Changes and Heart Conditions Today

-Category: Space Hits: 4NASA astronaut Shannon Walker unpacks hardware inside the Quest airlock where U.S. spacewalks are staged.
+Category: Space Hits: 5NASA astronaut Shannon Walker unpacks hardware inside the Quest airlock where U.S. spacewalks are staged.

 The seven Expedition 64 residents living aboard the International Space Station will be going into the Christmas holiday focusing intensely on space biology.
 The entire crew will be off duty on Christmas day relaxing following an increased pace of microgravity research.